Nevada DMV Practical Road Test Tips

 Remember to put the seat belt on before you start the car.

-The examiner will check the vehicles signals, brake lights and horn.
-If the windshield is cracked or a mirror is broken, or tires are bald they may decline to do the test.
+The examiner will check the vehicle's signals, brake lights, and horn.
+If the windshield is cracked, a mirror is broken, or tires are bald, they may decline to do the test.

 Clean your car before the test.
 Make sure all the windows and mirrors are clean.

-In Nevada you know how hot the car gets in the summer.
-As soon as you start the car blast the air to cool it down inside.
-The examiners spend all day climbing into hot cars.
-Not a comfortable job.
+In Nevada, you know how hot the car gets in the summer.
+As soon as you start the car, blast the air to cool it down inside.

 The examiners generally are not too chatty.
-They want the driver to focus on driving safe.
+They want the driver to focus on driving safely.

 Signal every turn in the DMV lot.
 Yield to all pedestrians and vehicles backing out.
 Keep your speed under control 8-10 mph max.

 Put your turn signal on at the proper distances.
 Too early or late, you can lose points.